Description

 - The flame must remain blue, if it turns orange it can cause soot build up on the thermocouple and will cease to function properly.

-The pilot light is Yellow, what does this mean?
+The pilot light is yellow, what does this mean?

 The pilot should be blue.
 The yellow flame means there is possibly an obstruction in the pilot light.

 - Firstly, remove the stainless controller cover by undoing the screws holding it on.
-The igniter is attached to this cover, so you will need to detach the piezo lead first. (don’t forget to re-attach it later)
+The igniter is attached to this cover, so you will need to detach the piezo lead first.
+(Don’t forget to re-attach it later)

 - Remove the controller cover and controller from the end plate of the burner which is held on by two nuts and bolts.